PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-When more than one subscribed client on the same ECU exists, the system shall handle the replication of notifications in order to save transmissions on the communication medium.
-This is especially important, when notifications are transported using multicast messages.
+When more than one subscribed client on the same ECU exists, the system shall handle the replication of events in order to save transmissions on the communication medium.
+This is especially important, when events are transported using multicast messages.

+.. feat_req:: 🎯
+    :id: feat_req_someip_804
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+SOME/IP implementations should support sending events (but not notification events of fields) to a subset of the subscribed clients.

+.. feat_req:: 🎯
+    :id: feat_req_someip_806
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Sending events to a subset of the subscribed clients shall be controlled by the application.

+.. feat_req:: 🎯
+    :id: feat_req_someip_807
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Events shall not be sent to clients that are not subscribed.

+Note: Events sent via multicast are not sent to the client but to the multicast addresses; therefore, multicast communication is not affected by this requirement.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_808
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+When designing a service with selective event sending, make sure that this works even if the feature is not supported by the sender.

+Example with using a handle:

+* Client A <-> Server: Request-Response-Call (parameters) returns (handle1, ...)
+* Client A <-> Server: Request-Response-Call (parameters) returns (handle2, ...)
+* Client B <-> Server: Request-Response-Call (parameters) returns (handle3, ...)
+* Server -> Client A: Selective Event E1 (handle2, ...)

+If Event E1 is being sent to all clients instead of only Client A, Client B could filter based on the handle; thus, compatibility is not broken.
+Only efficiency is lowered.

 .. heading:: Strategy for sending notifications
     :id: feat_req_someip_355